everybytesystems/dhis2-dataflow-sdk/FINAL_IMPLEMENTATION_SUMMARY.md

 ## 🌟 **Ready to Change the World**

-**The DHIS2 DataFlow SDK is now ready to power the next generation of digital health applications!**
+**The DHIS2 EBSCore SDK is now ready to power the next generation of digital health applications!**

 With comprehensive API coverage, type safety, and excellent developer experience, we've created the foundation for building amazing DHIS2 applications that can improve health outcomes worldwide.